HicResearch/TREEHOOSE/doc/troubleshooting/TroubleshootingRunbook.md

     ![Troubleshooting Egress App - 4](../../res/images/troubleshooting_runbook/Troubleshooting-EgressApp-4.png)

 1. Below the graph inspector, the execution event history can be used to analyse a timestamped series of events from the workflow execution.
-If the failed stage would involve a Lambda function, the Lambda configurations (code, permissions) and logs can be accessed by clicking on the associated links.
+If the failed stage involves a Lambda function, the Lambda configurations (code, permissions) and logs can be accessed by clicking on the associated links.

     ![Troubleshooting Egress App - 5](../../res/images/troubleshooting_runbook/Troubleshooting-EgressApp-5.png)